tasmota/docs/docs/devices/Shelly-1.md

 **DO NOT CONNECT ANYTHING TO ANY GPIOs OF THESE DEVICES!!!
 (No sensors, no switches, nothing) <br>
 The GPIOs on the Shelly are connected to AC power!** Only use a Shelly as designed.

-**There is possibility to attach DS18B20 or othe sensors BUT only using Digital Voltage Isolator** For example the company sell [Temperature Sensor AddOn for Shelly 1/1PM](https://shop.shelly.cloud/temperature-sensor-addon-for-shelly-1-1pm-wifi-smart-home-automation#312) with DS18B20.
-This should not fool you, **never ever attach any sensor directly to the GPIOs** - this expansion board uses TexasInstruments ISO7221 for AC voltage isolation.
+**There is possibility to attach DS18B20 or other sensors BUT only using Digital Voltage Isolator** For example the company sells [Temperature Sensor AddOn for Shelly 1/1PM](https://shop.shelly.cloud/temperature-sensor-addon-for-shelly-1-1pm-wifi-smart-home-automation#312) with DS18B20.
+This should not fool you, **never ever attach any sensor directly to the GPIOs** - this expansion board uses TexasInstruments ISO7221 for voltage isolation.
 More information and Tasmota support for the extension board at https://github.com/arendst/Tasmota/issues/7469.

 **Do not connect AC power and the serial connection at the same time** The GND connection of the Shelly is connected to the live AC wire.
 Connecting serial with your PC will fry your PC.